compute-io/subtract/README.md

 ## Notes

-The function mutates the input `array`.
+This function mutates the input `array`.
 If mutation is undesired,

 ``` javascript
 var data = [ 1, 2, 3, 4 ],